Tung1213/LSTM_Temp-Hum_Prediction/README.md

 # 【Demo】

-Because the signal strength is not strong enough, so that the air conditioner cannot receive.
-The new device arduino Mega250  was acted as air conditioner
+Because the signal strength is not strong enough the air conditioner cannot receive.
+The new device Arduino Mega 2560 acted as an air conditioner.
+The work is Arduino UNO will send the data to Arduino Mega 2560, when received by the Arduino Mega 2560 thet means successfully control the air conditioner.

 https://user-images.githubusercontent.com/58096503/232726221-3680c03d-22af-4c03-9c34-4c10d64c502c.mp4